Interstate Moving Costs 2025: How Much Does It Cost and How to Lower?

 3. Third-party insurance

-If you feel that the liability insurance the moving company offers doesn’t meet all of your needs, you can hire a third party insurance company to cover any other potential damages.
-At Stewart Moving and Storage, our liability coverage is very widespread and we work with you to find the best coverage, decreasing the need for third party insurances.
+While Stewart Moving & Storage offers comprehensive liability coverage, you might want extra protection for your valuables.
+You have the option to hire a third-party company to cover any potential damages beyond what your mover provides.
+At Stewart Moving & Storage, our liability coverage is very widespread, and we work with you to find the best coverage, often decreasing the need for third-party coverage and helping manage your overall

 4. Packing

-If you want your moving company to handle the packing process, this involves extra costs.
-You can also learn more about our moving company packing tips for stress-free move.
+If you want your interstate moving service to handle the packing process, this involves extra costs for both labor and packing materials.
+While it adds to the expense, professional packing ensures your items are secure for every bump along the road to your out-of-state move.
+You can also learn more about our moving company packing tips for a stress-free move if you choose to pack yourself.

 > Learn more: How to prepare for storage